giacomofiu/OldFashionPound/README.md

 java -cp  oldfashionpound-0.0.1-SNAPSHOT.jar com.giacomo.euris.main.MainOldFashionPound
 You can also run it from Eclipse, or another editor

-You can run junit tests from Eclipse (or your editor) or from shell by launching maven build, go in pom.xml location: ../oldfashionpound and type:
+You can run junit tests from Eclipse (or your editor) or from shell by launching maven build, go in pom.xml directory location: cd ../oldfashionpound and type:
 mvn clean install

 You have to put maven directory in bash $PATH environment variable